DimasTeguhR/DimasTeguhR/README.md

 ## About Me

-I am a student passionate about Software Development and Data Analysis.
+I am a fresh graduate passionate about Software Development and Data Analysis.
 I love learning new things and sharing knowledge with others.

 ## Contact